Whenever it’s time to head for a hike or set up camp, we always hedge our bets by going for a scout carry knife over a vertical carry.

 Names like Ghoststrike are an instant buy for us.
 We were also sold on the way the Gerber Gear Ghoststrike looks.
 It’s one of the most unique-looking scout carry blades we’ve ever come across.
 And we can say that the Ghoststrike isn’t all looks with no hooks.
 We’re surprised that such a budget-friendly blade can provide this much value.

 Additionally, the Ghoststrike features a skeletal high-carbon steel frame that’s remarkably durable.
-The blade itself is covered with a black ceramic coating to minimize reflection and to resist corrosion.
+The blade itself is covered with a black ceramic coating to minimize reflection and resist corrosion.

-Moreover, it’s fitted with a diamond-texture rubber handle that provides a great deal of grip and firmness.
+Moreover, it’s fitted with a diamond-textured rubber handle that provides a great deal of grip and firmness.
 And the overall length of the knife is around 6.9 inches.
 The steel blade itself is 3.3 inches.

 What we love the most about this knife is that it comes with a modular sheath system that you can wear vertically or horizontally, sparing you the hassle of buying two different knives.
 The one downside of this blade is that It doesn’t have the most comfortable handle out there, but it’s adequate.